 At the Amsterdam port, the sailors aren’t the only ones who lift your spirits… the artistic scene is high-spirited too.
 In the furrow of Van Gogh, Rembrandt or even Rubens… the young guard of contemporary art carries on the artistic ardor of Dutch Venice.
-Artsper sails on the Dutch wave, and presents 10 particularly innovative artists to you.
-Design, photo, installation, drawing… these artists share the same taste for the extraordinary, poetry and the out of sync aspects.
+Artsper sails on the Dutch wave.
+You have to keep up with each dutch artist of this list.
+Design, photo, installation, drawing… far away from the vanitas these artists share the same taste for the extraordinary, poetry and the out of sync aspects.

 #1 BERDNAUT SMILDE

 Useless to look any further, we have the artist who really has his head in the clouds.
 His name is Berdnaut Smilde, half-magician half scientist, but also a sensor of dreams.
 He shapes clouds with the help of a hazer and a fixing agent, he freezes the ephemeral.
 Clouds float around and merge with high level aesthetics.
 A surrealistic staging, where the dreamlike aspect flirts around with the celestial vision.
 His clouds are spread out, all around the world: Taiwan, Australia, England, USA…

 #2 WIEKI SOMERS

 The second dutch artist you have to keep up with is Wieki Somers.
 It’s time for the designer shower, Wieki Somers’s fertile imagination splashes academic models, winding up contemporary art and design.
 The young Dutch feels lulled due to the design revolution, initiated by Marcel Wenders in Amsterdam.
 Wieki Somers stands out due to originality in a surrealistic and dreamlike world, a step forward towards mundane life.
 Her fables and allegory overruns our daily life, and prestigious places like the MOMA in New York, Boijmans van Beuningen in Rotterdam and the Parisian gallery Kreo…